SuaveIO/suave/docs/index.md

 with the string `"Hello World!"`

 {% highlight fsharp %}
+open Suave.Http            // for config
-open Suave                 // always open suave open Suave.Http.Successful // for OK-result open Suave.Web             // for config
+open Suave.Http.Successful // for OK-result

 startWebServer defaultConfig (OK "Hello World!")
 {% endhighlight %}

 The above statement will start a web server on default port 8083 over HTTP.
 `startWebServer` takes a configuration record and the WebPart `(OK "Hello World")` It's worth noting that with the above, your application will block on the function call, until you cancel the `Async.DefaultCancellationToken`.
 If you want to handle disposal of the async yourself, have a look at `startWebServerAsync`.

 In suave, we have opted to write a lot of documentation inside the code; so just hover the function in your IDE or use an assembly browser to bring out the XML docs.
+You can also browse [our API reference](/Suave.html).